pbrisbin/bandit/README.md

 $ git clone https://github.com/pbrisbin/bandit
 $ cd bandit
 $ bundle install
-$ bundle exec bin/bandit # to try it out
+$ bundle exec bin/bandit  # to just try it out
 $ rake install            # to install for reals
 ~~~

+### Configuration

+For now, Bandit's behavior/strategy can be configured only by editing
+`lib/bandit/config.rb` directly.

+Player-interaction is accomplished by defining a `Player` subclass and
+assigning its instance in `config.rb`.
+You can see how the default
+`Player::Mpc` is written/used for guidance in writing others.

+### Status

+Bandit currently *functions*, that is, he chooses albums and makes
+adjustments according to his specs.

+That said, I haven't used it long enough to know if the approach
+actually *works*.

 [albumbler]: https://github.com/keenerd/albumbler
 [mab]:       https://en.wikipedia.org/wiki/Multi-armed_bandit